Which school do you want to support?

 In analysis of education, the outcomes of interest are things like test scores, attendance, grades or graduation.
 Factors of interest in such a model can include things like family wealth, community conditions, school programs and, importantly, the teacher.
 Given enough data, a value-added analysis of patterns of success in a school can statistically indicate which specific teachers are consistently associated with desireable results or undesireable results.
 Value-added analysis statistically examines whether students are scoring as expected, given their circumstances, or differently.
 Over time, if a teacher's students tend to come out of their classes with more improvement in their scores than the model predicts, the teacher might be doing something worth celebrating.
 Of course, the reverse is also true.

 How can anyone become better at their work in the absence of meaningful feedback?

 Teacher evaluation should be about much more than dismissal decisions.
 After all, how can anyone become better at their work in the absence of meaningful feedback?
-Greatness By Design, a California task force report on how to support outstanding teachers, stresses that educators be evaluated against professional standards and that evaluation be informed by data from a variety of sources, including measures of educator practice and student learning and growth.
+Greatness By Design, a California task force report on how to support outstanding teachers, stresses that educators should be evaluated against professional standards and that evaluation should be informed by data from a variety of sources, including measures of educator practice and student learning and growth.

 Teachers don't necessarily reject evaluation if it helps them improve.
 This conclusion has been echoed by large-scale surveys of teachers by the Gates Foundation, which in 2009 began the MET project, an effort to develop useful evaluation models for teachers.
-In the video below from TED Talks Education with John Legend, Bill Gates argues for significant investment support of teacher development.
+In the video below from TED Talks Education with John Legend, Bill Gates argues for significant investment in support of teacher development.